xmos/lib_board_support/doc/rst/lib_board_support.rst

     cd examples/app_xk_audio_316_mc_loopback
     cmake -G "Unix Makefiles" -B build

-All required dependencies will be downloaded by the build system if not already present.
+Any missing dependencies will be downloaded by the build system at this point.

 The application binaries can be built using ``xmake``::